thacherhussain/build-my-mac/README.md

 When it promts you to enter your password, be sure to check if it is asking for your computer password or your appleID password.

+**To use your computer comfortably now, open the following things manually: alfred, jumpcut, spectacle**

 ##### Powerline fonts config